Learn how to make smoked salmon on a Pit Boss Pellet Grill!

 Start the Pit Boss Pellet Grill

-- Add your pellets to the hopper, start the Pit Boss pellet grill and put it on the "Smoke" setting.
+- Add your pellets to the hopper, start the Pit Boss pellet grill and put it on the "Smoke" setting and allow it to go through the startup cycle.

 Smoking the Salmon on the Pit Boss Pellet Grill

-- Place the salmon fillets on the Pit Boss with the skin side DOWN if they are skin-on.
+- Place the salmon fillets on the top rack of the Pit Boss with the skin side DOWN if they are skin-on.
 No need to flip during the cook.
 You can even leave them on the wire rack if you wish.

-- Continue smoking the salmon, rotating occasionally, for about 2 hours until the internal temperature reaches 140-145°F internally.
+- Continue smoking the salmon, rotating occasionally, for an additional 1-2 hours, until the internal temperature reaches 110-115°F.

 This was delicious, thanks for posting!